Thomas Hewett Ponting

 The 1901 census describes both William Bowmar Carter and his father as "trimming merchants" so the same area of trade as the Pontings.

 Edith Florence Carter of 147, Audley Road, Hendon (wife of William Bowmar Carter) died on 24 March 1928 at 24, Hayes Crescent, Golders Green, Middlesex.
+She would have been around 48 years old.
 Probate was granted to William Bowmar Carter, merchant.
-Her effects were valued at £110 8s 1d.
+Her effects were valued at £110.
+8s.
+1d.
+She would have been around 48 years old at the time.
+She was buried at Kensal Green Cemetary.

-William and Edith's son, Hewitt Bowmar Carter married Esther Bertha Floringer on 16 October 1935 (Reg Gen Dec Qtr 1935 Rochford 4a 1764).
-In 1939 they were living at Bryant Avenue, Southend on Sea where Hewitt was a night garage charge hand.
+William and Edith's son, Hewitt Bowmar Carter had married Esther Bertha Floringer on 16 October 1935 (Reg Gen Dec Qtr 1935 Rochford 4a 1764).
+In 1939 Hewitt and Esther were living at 2 Bryant Avenue, Southend on Sea.
+Hewitt B Carter (born 23 August 1906) was a night garage charge hand.
+Esther B Carter (born 12 January 1908) was on unpaid domestic duties.
+Also at the same address were Ernest and Eliza Floringer, presumably Esther's parents.
 Hewitt and Esther had two daughters

 - Marian Edith Carter.
 (Reg Gen March 1945 Southend on Sea 4a 1082)